 Faculty: Russell Evans, Ph.D.; Kyle Dean, Ph.D.; Jacob Dearmon, Ph.D.; John Wilner, Ph.D.; Jerome Segura, Ph.D.

-With the massive increase in the availability of data and tools to turn data into useful information, the analytical and technical skills developed in Economics are crucial for your future.
-Economics develops problem solving skills.
+With the massive increase in the availability of data and tools to turn that data into useful information the analytical and technical skills developed in Economics are crucial for your future.
+Economics also develops your problem solving skills.
 All of these abilities are high priorities for careers, not just jobs, of the future.
 Typical employment after graduation is in insurance, securities, and banking industries.
 Other areas of employment where analytic skills are a priority are also common employment opportunities.
 For those who want to further develop these skills mathematics study is crucial and is one of the options in the major.

 Marketing Faculty: Jason Flores, Ph.D., Alex Smith, Ph.D.

-The marketing faculty work collaboratively to offer a creative environment where students have the opportunity to learn management and marketing theory and apply through experience in and outside the classroom the skills and abilities necessary to develop the art of management and leadership and the science of management and marketing.
+The management and marketing faculty work collaboratively to offer a learning environment where students have the opportunity to learn management and marketing theory and apply through experience in and outside the classroom the skills and abilities necessary to develop the art of management and leadership and the science of management and marketing.
 Students may participate in externships, mentoring, internships, and interactions with leaders in the marketing industry and management at all levels.

 Faculty: Robert Greve, Ph.D.; Noh-Jin Park, Ph.D.; Hyacinthe Aboudja, Ph.D.; Andy Khader, M.B.A.; John Johnson, Ph.D.; Ken Carlton, M.B.A.